Saturday, December 24, 2011

 Sunday morning we returned to Pontiac and went to Uncle Bud and Aunt Fern's condo.
 We chatted until it was time to go to lunch at the Rose Garden in Streator.

-We were met there by Cousin Gayle and her husband, Tim.
+Tim.
 One minor itch was scratched when I had a pork tenderloin sandwich.
 I grew up eating these.
 In the Phoenix area I knew of only 2 places that had them.
 In Maine they are totally unknown, so yeah: it was a big deal!
 After lunch UB & AF took us on a drive to see the local beauty spots.
 Pontiac had been a site selected by the Wall Dogs who did a number of murals for local businesses.

 Supper was pizza with Cousin Reid and his wife, Denise.
 We overnighted in Pontiac, the playoffs being over.